unhold/lan865x-linux-driver/README.md

         - 1 - Tx cut through mode enable and store & forward mode disable, 0 - vice versa.
     - rx-cut-through-mode
         - 1 - Rx cut through mode enable and store & forward mode disable, 0 - vice versa.
+    - oa-chunk-size
+        - 32 or 64.
+    - oa-protected
+        - 1 - OA protected enable, 0 - OA protected disable.

 **Command to open the file**,
 ```
     $ vim dts/lan865x-overlay.dts
 ```
-**Note:** Enabling Tx cut through mode gives higher throughput, but will fail if SPI transfer rate is lower than network transfer rate.
+**Note:** Tx and Rx cut through mode will fail if SPI transfer rate is slower than the network transfer rate.
 - Make sure the device tree compiler **dtc** is installed in Pi, if not use the below command to install it,
 ```
     $ sudo apt-get install device-tree-compiler